sst/sst/www/docs/constructs/Function.md

   }
 }
 ```

-The handler would be: `MyApp::Example.Hello::MyHandler`.
+The handler would be, `MyApp::Example.Hello::MyHandler`.

 ### bundle?